 Life moves pretty fast.
 If you don’t stop and look around once in awhile, you could miss it. –Ferris Bueller, Ferris Bueller’s Day Off

-So, I’m thinking about putting my 2015 mommy neuroticism on hold for just a bit and going with the flow this summer.
+So, I’m thinking about putting my current mommy neuroticism on hold for just a bit and going with the flow this summer.
 Way?
 WAY!
 You see I was totally inspired (that’s “totes” inspired for you millennials) the other day by this clever blog about creating a ’70s style summer for ours kids.
 While I could absolutely relate to the writer’s top 10, the bulk of my childhood actually took place in the 80s…complete with jams, jelly shoes, Hypercolor t-shirts, mix-tapes and some of the best movies/television EVER!
 Thinking about that place in time brings back memories of super rad summers…chillin’ with choice family and friends, no grody schedules bringing us down, livin’ it up with totally tubular fashion, and maxing out with non-stop gnarly fun 🙂 Back then we turned our nose up at bogus rules and wigged out parents that just didn’t understand the 80s way of life.
 Dudes and dudettes, the 80s were BOSS and wouldn’t it be totally righteous of me to share those good times with my kiddos?
 Agreed?
 Cool beans.

 Here’s my take on the ULTIMATE 80s summer.
 Grab your shades, fetch your fingerless gloves, style that hair sky-high…and prepare for AWESOME.
 It’s going to be a tripendicular good time…major.